National Gallery of Canada: Management

-The federal government assumed responsibility for the museum in 1913, with the enactment of the National Gallery of Canada Act.
-The museum became a Crown corporation on 1 July 1990 with the proclamation of the Museums Act.
-The Museum Act serves as the museum's governing legislation.
-It empowers a board of trustees to serve as the museum's governing body, with the board, through the chair, being accountable to the Minister of Canadian Heritage, who is ultimately responsible for the Museum.
-The CEO and director are charged with day-to-day management of the gallery.
+The federal government assumed responsibility for the Gallery in 1913, with the enactment of the National Gallery of Canada Act.
+The Gallery became a Crown corporation on 1 July 1990 with the proclamation of the Museums Act.
+The Museums Act serves as the museum's governing legislation.
+It empowers a board of trustees to serve as the Gallery's governing body, with the board, through the Chair, being accountable to the Minister of Canadian Heritage, who is ultimately responsible for the Museum.
+The Director and CEO is charged with the day-to-day management of the Gallery.

-The museum is affiliated with several associations, including the Canadian Museums Association, the Ontario Association of Art Galleries, the Canadian Heritage Information Network, and the Virtual Museum of Canada.
+The Gallery is affiliated with several associations, including the Canadian Museums Association, the Ontario Association of Art Galleries, the Canadian Heritage Information Network, and the Virtual Museum of Canada.

 Directors

 The following is a list of directors of the National Gallery of Canada: